ALILODHI-cloud/UVAmacro/post_5/body.md

 [View the code the generated this analysis (Python Juypter Notebooks)](https://github.com/ALILODHI-cloud/UVAmacro.github.io/blob/main/post_5/analysis.ipynb)

 # Derivative strategy for a Fed on hold: a hit straight to the Gamma

+> • A Fed 'on-hold' can be interpreted as a Fed that places the burden of proof on proponents of further cuts (vs a pro-active Fed, that places the burden of proof on proponents of inaction)
+>
+> • Historicaly, a Fed 'on-hold' has meant a greater degree of mean reversion (of rates), relative to when the Fed is more pro-active, and thus proven bearish for Gamma

+\
 Today's FOMC meeting is thought to have ushered in a Fed 'on-hold'.
 But what does this mean?
 The following is one interpretation:

 **Regime 1 (pro-active Fed)** 'Show me a reason to stand pat; otherwise, I cut (or hike, if in a hiking cycle)'